Do you want to allow authors to revise published posts in WordPress?

 WordPress comes with a powerful user role and permissions system, which allows you to add new authors and users to your website.

-It is possible to let contributors edit their published posts without getting approval from an editor or admin.
+It is possible to let contributors edit their published WordPress posts without getting approval from an editor or admin.
 However, this isn’t always the best approach, as admins or editors will often need to review the changes before publishing them.

 Video Tutorial